DCAN-Labs/nhp-abcd-bids-pipeline/README.md

                         step.
 This allows the user to run PreFreeSurfer, apply new, experimental hyper-normalization methods and then
                         restart at FreeSurfer.
 Default: ADULT_GM_IP.
+    --norm-gm-std-dev-scale SCALE_FACTOR
+                        specify, as a floating-point number, the scaling factor for the standard deviation of GM voxels in the hypernormalized FreeSurfer T1w image relative to the standard deviation of the adult reference image.
+                        Reducing the standard deviation of GM voxels may remedy issues with poor surface generation in FreeSurfer when T1w contrast in cortical GM is uneven or weak near the pial surface.
+Default = 1.
+    --norm-wm-std-dev-scale SCALE_FACTOR
+                        specify, as a floating-point number, the scaling factor for the standard deviation of WM voxels in the hypernormalized FreeSurfer T1w image relative to the standard deviation of the adult reference image.
+                        Default = 1.
+    --norm-csf-std-dev-scale SCALE_FACTOR
+                        specify, as a floating-point number, the scaling factor for the standard deviation of GM voxels in the hypernormalized FreeSurfer T1w image relative to the standard deviation of the adult reference image.
+                        This option has no effect when used with ADULT_GM_IP hypernormalization.
+Default = 1.

 special pipeline options:
   options which pertain to an alternative pipeline or an extra stage which is not